wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-intro.md

 ## How do I create my own runbooks?

-You can [create your own runbooks](http://msdn.microsoft.com/zh-cn/library/azure/dn643637.aspx) from scratch or modify runbooks  for your own requirements.
-There are  two different [runbook types](/documentation/articles/automation-runbook-types) that you can choose from based on your requirements and PowerShell experience.
+You can [create your own runbooks](http://msdn.microsoft.com/zh-cn/library/azure/dn643637.aspx) from scratch or modify runbooks from the [Runbook Gallery](http://msdn.microsoft.com/zh-cn/library/azure/dn781422.aspx) for your own requirements.
+There are three different [runbook types](/documentation/articles/automation-runbook-types) that you can choose from based on your requirements and PowerShell experience.
 If you prefer to work directly with the PowerShell code, then you can use a [PowerShell runbook](/documentation/articles/automation-runbook-types#powershell-runbooks) or [PowerShell Workflow runbook](/documentation/articles/automation-runbook-types#powershell-workflow-runbooks) that you edit offline or [using the textual editor](http://msdn.microsoft.com/zh-cn/library/azure/dn879137.aspx) in the Azure Management Portal.
+If you prefer to edit a runbook without being exposed to the underlying code, then you can create a [Graphical runbook](/documentation/articles/automation-runbook-types#graphical-runbooks) using the [graphical editor](/documentation/articles/automation-graphical-authoring-intro)  in the Azure preview portal.

 ## How does Azure Automation relate to other automation tools?

 [Service Management Automation (SMA)](http://technet.microsoft.com/zh-cn/library/dn469260.aspx) is intended to automate management tasks in the private cloud.
 It is installed locally in your data center as a component of [Windows Azure Pack](http://www.microsoft.com/server-cloud/products/windows-azure-pack/default.aspx).
-SMA and Azure Automation use the same runbook format based on Windows PowerShell and Windows PowerShell Workflow.
+SMA and Azure Automation use the same runbook format based on Windows PowerShell and Windows PowerShell Workflow, but SMA does not support [graphical runbooks](/documentation/articles/automation-graphical-authoring-intro).

 [System Center 2012 Orchestrator](http://technet.microsoft.com/zh-cn/library/hh237242.aspx) is intended for automation of on-premises resources.
 It uses a different runbook format than Azure Automation and Service Management Automation and has a graphical interface to create runbooks without requiring any scripting.
 Its runbooks are composed of activities from Integration Packs that are written specifically for Orchestrator.